-More then 35 million Americans with disabilities are eligible to vote in the United States.
-This accounts for a broad range of disabilities, including mobility, communicative, physical and cognitive impairments.
-The U.S. Election Assistance Commission (EAC) has a strong committment to working with both election officials and voters with disbilities to ensure that the election process, polling places and voting services are accessible.
-Read the fact sheet here.
+More than 35 million Americans with disabilities, roughly one-sixth of the total electorate, are eligible to vote in the United States.
+This accounts for a broad range of disabilities, including mobility, communicative, physical, and cognitive impairments.
+This ever-growing population of voters also faces educational, cultural and political barriers that can make participating in elections even more difficult.
+The U.S. Election Assistance Commission (EAC) has a strong commitment to working with both election officials and voters with disabilities to ensure that the election process, polling places and voting services are accessible.

 Did You Know?
 All printed and electronic copies are free of charge.
 To request a printed or electronic copy of the materials below or for questions about the program, call EAC toll free at 866-747-1471.